ku-sldg/plih/_simple/3-Failure.md

 The condition is required to be $\tbool$ as expected, but the true and false cases are required to be of type $T$.  $T$ in this context is a *type variable* that can take any type value.
 What the second two antecedents say is that both the true and false cases must have the same type, but that type can be either $\tbool$ or $\tnum$.

 The $IfT$ rule ensures that any $\iif$ expression has only one type.
 If the two cases were allowed to have different types, then  the $\iif$'s type cannot be predicted without knowing the value of the conditional.
 This will only be known *dynamically* and we are trying to predict errors *statically*.
 By requiring true and false cases to have the same type, we know that the $\iif$ expression will have that single type.
+{% endcomment %}

 The $\typeof$ relation implements *type inference* where we calculate a type for an expression.
 Haskell uses type inference extensively, but you're likely more familiar with languages that implement *type checking*.
 In type checking we don't necessarily calculate a type, but instead annotate expressions with types and check to see if those annotations hold.
 A function $\mathsf{typecheck}$ would accept an expression and a type as arguments and return a Boolean value if the expression has that type.
-We'll say that an expression, $t$, is *well-typed* if $(\typeof t)$ is defined or $(\mathsf{typecheck} e t)$ (TODO:  spacing of previous) is true.
+We'll say that an expression, $t$, is *well-typed* if $(\typeof t)$ is defined or $(\mathsf{typecheck} e t)$
+(TODO:  spacing of previous) is true.
 As an exercise you will implement $\mathsf{typecheck}$ with $\typeof$.

 Back to comparison with $\eval$ rules.
 Do you see the parallel between $\eval$ rules and $\typeof$ rules?
 There is a one-to-one correspondence between the rules.
 They are structured the same way and as we'll see soon, they will be implemented in roughly the same way.
 This is not always true, but the similarity is something we'll revisit in later discussions.

 ### Typeof

-Back to building things.
-We'll build `typeof` by defining a function that predicts the type of an expression according to the type rules above.
+We'll build a functioned called `typeof` by defining a function that predicts the type of an expression.
 The `typeof` function will take an `ABE` structure and return either its type or an error message:

 {% highlight haskell %}
 typeof :: ABE -> Either TABE String
 {% endhighlight %}

-We're building `typeof` like our new `eval` function so we can catch errors rather than use Haskell for reporting.
+where `TABE` is the type of an `ABE` expression.
+We're structuring `typeof` like `eval` so we can catch errors rather than use Haskell for reporting.

-`typeof` needs to return a type, yet `ABE` has no terms for types.
-We will handle this by simply defining a new type for representing `ABE` types.  `TABE` is a new data type representing the two types of `ABE` expressions:
+We need to define `TABE` to represent all term types in `ABE`.
+There are only two, number and Boolean.
+We will handle this by  defining the new type `TABE` for representing `ABE` types:

 {% highlight haskell %}
 data TABE where